hexian000/neosocksd/API.md

 **Description**

 Appends custom text to the `/metrics` API response.
-This callback is optional; if it is not defined the `/metrics` output is unchanged.
+This callback is optional; if it is not defined, the `/metrics` output is unchanged.

 The returned string is appended verbatim after all built-in Prometheus metrics, so it must conform to the [Prometheus text exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).